4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

     - if the return type is **nullable**, the ***result value*** will be stored in the second-to-last parameter and the ***null flag*** will be stored in the last parameter. if ***null flag*** is true, function result is **null**, otherwise, function result is obtained from second-to-last parameter.
 - `doc()`: documenting the function.

-### Case 1: Register a function which returns BOOL or Numeric type
+### Case 1: Register a function that returns BOOL or Numeric type

 If SQL function return BOOL or Numeric type(e.g., **BOOL**, **SMALLINT**, **INT**, **BIGINT**, **FLOAT**, **DOUBLE**), the C++ function should be designed to return corresponding C++ type（`bool`, `int16_t`, `int32_t`, `int64_t`, `float`, `double`).